-If you have an induction hob, you must keep your device 2 feet away (60 centimetres) from the hob to prevent interference with your device settings.
+If you have an induction hob, you must keep your pacemaker device 2 feet (60 centimetres) away from the hob to prevent interference with your pacemaker settings.

-Not all cardiac devices are compatible with MRI scanners.
+Not all pacemakers are compatible with MRI scanners.
 If you require MRI scan, please check with the cardiac rhythm management team.
 Normal x-rays and CT scans are safe.